Access and Participation

 The BIMM Care Leaver Bursary

-Our AP Coordinators work within our fantastic and friendly college Student Support teams on initiatives such as the Fair Access Fund, Mentoring Scheme, and helping students transition into higher education.
+Our AP Coordinators work within our fantastic and friendly college Student Support teams on initiatives such as the Fair Access Fund, Personal Tutor Scheme, and helping students transition into higher education.

 You may have met your AP Coordinator already at an Open Day.
 They can help with any arrangements you may need to make before starting your course, like disability support and applications to the Disabled Students Allowance.